web2py/py4web/apps/_documentation/static/en/_sources/chapter-05.rst.txt

-Notice that the request object is a `Bottle request object <https://bottlepy.org/docs/dev/api.html#the-request-object>`__. with one additional attribute:
+Notice that the request object is equivalent to a `Bottle request object <https://bottlepy.org/docs/dev/api.html#the-request-object>`__. with one additional attribute:

 ::